 Stress testing for operational risk is undertaken for the ORSA using a range of management derived scenarios.
-In 2017 the scenarios assessed included a substantial system failure and a loss of sensitive data, as well as other scenarios motivated by political uncertainty and strategic risk.
-The impact was highly dependent on the nature of the stress, but the results did not cause AIG Life to consider that any of its residual operational risks were outside of appetite.
+In 2018 the scenarios assessed included a substantial system failure and a loss of sensitive data, as well as other scenarios motivated by political uncertainty and strategic risk.
+The impact was highly dependent on the nature of the stress and was assessed with consideration of potential management actions.
+The results did not cause AIG Life to consider that any of its residual operational risks were outside of appetite.